 There are a multitude of strategies to help you maximize your cash back.
 One of our favourites is called stacking.
 Essentially, you combine a multitude of cash back cards and use the one that provides you the most cash back for any given purchase.
 By doing so you maximize your total cash back earnings.

 For example, if you wanted to do it with a series of no fee cash back cards, you could use the President’s Choice Mastercard World Elite to earn 3% at Loblaw’s and Shoppers Drugmart & 3 cents at Esso, your Tangerine card to earn 2% at restaurants, public transit and recurring spend and your Rogers Mastercard to earn 1.75% everywhere else and get 4% on foreign transactions – all with no annual fees.

 The cells highlighted in green are short term promotions that are higher than any standard category bonus.
 So you might want to take advantage of them during their promo period.
 By way of example, despite PC Mastercard World Elite’s 3% cashback rate, you’d get 5% using Amex’s SimplyCash card for the first 6 months.

 If you’re frustrated with your points or miles card, now’s a great opportunity to try a cash back card and see if you like it.

 If you currently use a debit card, you’re short-changing yourself.
 There is simply no reason to use a debit card.
 You either end up paying for your debit transaction through your checking plan, or on every transaction.
 Why pay to use your own money, when you can get rewarded for it?

-To help you find the best cash back credit card for you, you can also use our tool, which shows you how much each card will earn you based on your individualized spend.
+To help you find the best cash back credit card for you, you can also use our cash back calculator, which shows you how much each card will earn you based on your individualized spend.